mmierzwa/mmierzwa.github.io/content/posts/2012/2012-03-06-replace-attachment-in-document-library.md

 title: Replace attachment in document library without changing version number
 ---

 Lately I was looking for some example on how to replace the attachment in document library (SP2010) without changing the version number but without any results.
-If you've faced the same problem here is the solution<!--more-->:
+If you've faced the same problem here is the solution:

 ```csharp
 SPWeb webSite = SPContext.Current.Web;